jeremyrchow/lending_club_default_model/README.md

 The goal of this project was to classify defaulted loans based on pre-loan metrics.

 ## The Data and Preprocessing
 The original data set came from [LendingClub](https://www.lendingclub.com/info/download-data.action).
-Each row of data consisted of 145 rows with loan data (amount, monthly payment, time issued), account information, settlement information, hardship details, investor funding information.
+Each row of data consisted of 145 columns with loan data (amount, monthly payment, time issued), account information, settlement information, hardship details, investor funding information.
 There is a class imbalance of about 80% paid off loans and 20% defaulted loans.
 The first step was to drop all data that would not be available at time of issuance to prevent data leakage.

 ## Exploratory Data Analysis